birjusuketupatel/safe_withdrawal_rate/README.md

 python swr.py
 ```

 The model assumes that the investor wishes to withdraw a constant amount each year for 30 years.
-Also, at the end of the 30 years, the investor desires to keep 100% of their principal intact.
-The model requires you to hardcode the current level Shiller PE ratio as well.
-To change these assumptions, you must modify the following variables.
+Also, it assumes that at the end of the 30 years, the investor desires to keep 100% of their initial principal intact.
+The model also requires you to hardcode the current Shiller PE ratio.
+To change these assumptions, you must modify the following variables in the file swr.py.
 ```
  t = 30
  residual = 1